w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ### Nested lists
 {:.ex}

 Every list can be nested into another list.
 In this example, the order of preparation is not important, but it should be done before using them.
-The information is still easy to digest, assistive technology can inform users about the number of steps easily.
+The information is still easy to digest, assistive technology can easily inform users about the number of steps.

 {::nomarkdown}
 <%=sample_start%>